scanner docs insights pricing sign in

 "Can VaultProof see my API keys?"

 No -- and this is by design, not by policy.
-Your API key is split into two shares using Shamir Secret Sharing before it is stored.
+Your API key is split into two shares before it is stored.
 Share 1 is encrypted with a server-side key.
-Share 2 is encrypted with your developer key.
-Neither share alone contains any information about the original key (this is an information-theoretic guarantee, not a computational one).
-The only time the full key exists is during a proxy call, when both shares are decrypted and combined in RAM for approximately 100ms, then immediately zeroed.
+Share 2 is stored separately.
+Neither share alone contains any information about the original key.
+The full key is only assembled briefly in memory during a proxy call, then immediately wiped.
 There is no "admin mode" that can view stored keys.

 "What if VaultProof goes down?"